 Smith notes that the frames ‘form an elegant decoration on the walls’ and ‘should be bold’.
 He also notes that they ‘will be far more elegant if executed wholly in gold’.

 These are the two mirror designs to which Smith refers:

 Decorating with mirrors

 Both dramatic and functional, the convex decorative mirror was a favourite for interior decoration in Georgian England.
 The reflection created by the convex surface was considered a fashionable novelty of the era.
-And, unlike some fashions of the era, it is one which has stood the test of time…‘In the most approved and elegant taste’!
+And, unlike some fashions of the era, it is one which has stood the test of time.

-If you enjoyed this post, take a look at this blog post too Who Put the Bling in Convex Mirrors?
+For further information about the history of convex mirrors, take a look at Who Put the Bling in Convex Mirrors?

 For more information on King George IV please visit the official Royal Family website